 - Chill for at least one hour.

 - Remove from refrigerator, slowly add sparkling white grape juice.
-And mix thoroughly.
+Fold the juice into the soup to fully incorporate it without losing the carbonation.

 - Pour into soup tureen or into a pretty pitcher to serve.